-- raise awareness of the social relevance of the craft sector
+- strengthen the craft sector in general and raise awareness of the social relevance of the craft sector

-- to improve the economic situation of designers, craftsmen and manufacturers
+- improve the economic situation of designers, craftsmen and manufacturers

 - to bring forgotten or marginalized handicraft practices back into the limelight

-The Craft Council deals with 7 main topics:
+The Meisterrat Berlin-Brandenburg e.V. deals with seven main topics: